g-h-0-S-t/ShuffleAndSort/README.md

 # ShuffleAndSort
 A demo for shuffling and sorting Numbered Tiles.
 I wrote this as a solution for an interview question for the Organization that I am / was attending interviews for at the time.
 I went ahead and had some fun with it.
-I will eventually keep modifying it in future for more interesting stuffs, probably will include a mini game next time.
+I will eventually keep modifying it in future with more interesting stuffs, probably will include a mini game next time.

 **To run the code:** Download **src** and click **index.html** inside it.